Codecademy/docs/content/python/concepts/random-module/terms/seed/seed.md

 ---
 Title: '.seed()'
-Description: 'Save the state of the pseudo-random number generator.'
+Description: 'Initializes a pseudo-random number generator with a seeded a value.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'